-- 1. Therefore, in any recommendations forwarded to the UCC, we ask that the subcommittees provide minutes of their meetings that include: - a.
-Information on when it met and who attended. - b.
-The title, catalog number and catalog description of any course under consideration. - c.
-The committee's recommendation on whether the course meets the specifications for core credit in the area under the committee's purview.
+- a.
+Information on when it met and who attended, - b.
+The title, catalog number and catalog description of any course under consideration, - c.
+The committee's recommendation on whether the course meets the specifications for core credit in the area under the committee's purview, - d.

-- d.
 Enough of a discussion of the course so that the UCC understands the basis for the recommendation.
-Please frame such a discussion around the criteria approved for your committee. - 2.
-If a subcommittee recommends approval of a course for core credit, the subcommittee will inform the UCC of its action and supply the material listed above in 1a-d. - 3.
-If a subcommittee recommends rejection, it will notify the UCC of its decision.
-It also will directly notify the applicant, detail its rationale (by supplying the material listed above in 1a-d), and inform the applicant of three available options: - a) revise the application and resubmit; or - b) drop the effort to gain core approval; or - c) appeal the negative recommendation to the full UCC.
+Please frame such a discussion around the criteria approved for your committee. - 1.
+If a subcommittee recommends approval of a course for core credit, the subcommittee will inform the UCC of its action and supply the material listed above in 1a-d.

+- 2. If a subcommittee recommends rejection, it will notify the UCC of its decision.
+It also will directly notify the applicant, detail its rationale (by supplying the material listed above in 1a-d), and inform the applicant of three available options: - i. revise the application and resubmit; or - ii. drop the effort to gain core approval; or - iii. appeal the negative recommendation to the full UCC.
 Any appeal must include the material listed in 1a-d (above) and respond to any shortcomings listed by the subcommittee.